Dear Ms. Vicki,

 For all intents and purposes, he has adjusted well and is leading a full, meaningful life.
 So why has he chosen me as his whipping boy?

 All his anger and bad feelings are directed at me.
-I am nothing short of heartbroken, and he only contacts me when he needs something and is very unpleasant when he does.
+I am nothing short of heartbroken.
+He contacts me only when he needs something -- and is very unpleasant when he does.

 Dear Caring Mom,